jzmichal/YelpNLProject/README.md

 # NLP Analysis into what makes a Yelp Restaurant Review Useful

 The goal of this project is to gain insight into what makes an online review useful.
 Given that there are many different styles of writing, we're going to try and extract the commonalities that the most useful reviews share in hopes of eventually creating a model that predicts how useful a review will be.
+I deployed a web application containing my model that can be accessed here:

+ec2-54-244-57-203.us-west-2.compute.amazonaws.com

+### Tools used: Python, HTML, CSS, Docker, AWS EC2, sklearn, matplotlib/seaborn, flask, numpy, pandas, nltk, spacy, statsmodels, linear regression, randomforest, PCA, VIF

-# Notebook Summaries
+# File / Notebook Summaries

 # 01 - Data Collection and Extraction